Well-posed geometric boundary data in General Relativity, III: Conformal-mean curvature boundary data: Uniqueness

-\subsection{Uniqueness}
+\section{Uniqueness}

-The usual proof of uniqueness (as well as existence) of solutions of an IBVP is via energy estimates.
+In this section, we prove the uniqueness result stated in Theorem \ref{ThmI}.
+This holds for general smooth $\tau' \in \cT^H$, not necessarily $\tau' \in \cD$; it may be considered as a Holmgren-type uniqueness result in this setting.
+Note that the usual proof of uniqueness of (linearized) solutions of an IBVP is via energy estimates.
 However, as noted above, such energy estimates are not available here and so a different method is needed.
-The basic idea is to use a self-adjointness property which has previously been noted in the elliptic (Riemannian) case, cf.~\cite{A1}, \cite{AK}.
+The basic idea is to use the self-adjointness property derived from an action or variational principle; this has previously been noted and used in the elliptic (Riemannian) case, cf.~\cite{A1}, \cite{AK}.

-For convenience, the uniqueness result is phrased in the global setting where $S$ is a compact Cauchy slice with boundary corner $\Si$ a compact (codimension two) surface.
-However, as noted following the proof in Remark \ref{localunique}, the same result holds locally, for compactly supported data as in \S 2.1.
+For convenience, the uniqueness result is phrased in the global setting where $S$ is a compact Cauchy slice with boundary corner $\Si$ a compact (codimension two) surface; the same result holds locally, for compactly supported data as in \S 2.1, cf.~Remark \ref{localunique},